 Tax advantages of qualified charitable distributions

-A qualified charitable distribution, or QCD, is an excellent way to avoid this problem.
+A qualified charitable distribution (QCD) is an excellent way to avoid this problem.
 QCDs are distributions from an IRA made directly to a qualified charity.
-The distribution is not included in your taxable income and is an excellent way to support the causes you care about.
+The distribution is not included in your taxable income and can be an important tool to take maximum advantage of your benefits while supporting the causes you care about.

 A qualified charitable distribution is a withdrawal from an Individual Retirement Account (IRA) that is given directly to a qualified charity.
 Qualified charities do no include private foundations, donor-advised funds or supporting organizations.
 Before making a distribution, check with the charity to ensure they are qualified to accept a QCD.

 In addition, the contribution must be made directly from the IRA to the charity; it cannot be withdrawn and deposited in a personal account for any amount of time.

 The distribution must be made after the IRA owner reaches age 70½, and the amount cannot exceed $105,000 per year (with the potential to be adjusted up each year with inflation).
 It’s worth noting that QCDs can be made before you’re required to take an required minimum distribution (RMD).